tjoyner/ofvioletsandlicorice/chapter4.md

 Amalia came out of the store with a boy, both laden with packages.
 Daniel went to meet her, but she firmly refused to hand over the bags and asked him to open the car.

-"We'll go to the farm and take the salami and then you'll go with me back to the *Savona*.
+"We'll go to the vineyard and take the salami and then you'll go with me back to the *Savona*.
 You'll want to rest, I imagine..."

 Daniel nodded, he suddenly felt tired.
 <div style="text-align: center">